devcore24/ShardSeal/project.md

 // ...
 _, _ = w.Write(b[start : end+1])
 ```
-You've correctly identified this as inefficient, but it's worth highlighting how dangerous this can be.
-If a user requests a small byte range from a multi-gigabyte (or terabyte) object, your server will **read the entire object into memory** before sending a small slice to the client.
-This will exhaust server memory and crash the application.
+This fallback is marked as inefficient and is hazardous in practice: requesting a small byte range on a very large object forces reading the entire object into memory, which can exhaust memory and crash the process.

-*   **Recommendation:** The `io.ReadSeeker` check is the correct primary path.
-However, the `objectStore` interface should guarantee that the returned `io.ReadCloser` also implements `io.ReadSeeker` if range requests are to be supported efficiently.
-The fallback should probably be removed or return a `501 Not Implemented` error to prevent a catastrophic memory allocation.
+*   Recommendation: rely on the `io.ReadSeeker` path.
+Ensure the `objectStore` returns an `io.ReadCloser` that also implements `io.ReadSeeker` for efficient range handling.
+Remove the fallback and instead return `501 Not Implemented` when a non-seekable reader is encountered.

-#### 2. Inefficient `CompleteMultipartUpload` (Major Scalability Bottleneck)
+#### 2. Inefficient `CompleteMultipartUpload` (major scalability bottleneck)

 In `handleCompleteMultipartUpload`:
 ```go